holdensmagicalunicorn/cortex/README.md

 * backbone, underscore - Jeremy Ashkenas ( https://github.com/jashkenas )
 * gevent-socketio - Jeffrey Gelens ( https://bitbucket.org/Jeffrey/gevent-socketio )

+Capsule is modified from the original, the server side code is stripped.

 And yes, the name is Firefly reference.
 Can't stop the signal.